AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Let's now look at how this is done with the built-in customization of type <c>int16_t</c>.
 This piece of code does the job:

-\snippet "alib/boxing/customizations.inl"    DOX_BOXING_CUSTOM_MANUAL
+\snippet "boxing/boxingcustoms.inl.inl"    DOX_BOXING_CUSTOM_MANUAL

 This is what is done:
-- Struct \alib{boxing;T_Boxer} is specialized for source-type \c int_16_t.
+- Struct \alib{boxing;BoxTraits} is specialized for source-type \c int_16_t.
-  The type that a specialization is made for, always denotes the C++ source type that is supposed to be boxed differently.
+  The type that a specialization is made for, always denotes the C++ source type  supposed to be boxed differently.
-- Type definition \b Mapping, specifies the target type.
-But \b integer is not given as is, but "wrapped" as the template parameter of helper-struct \alib{boxing;TMappedTo}.<br>
-  The purpose of this helper is to enable array boxing: If we wanted the boxed (mapped) type to be an array of \b integer, then we had used \alib{boxing;TMappedToArrayOf;TMappedToArrayOf<integer>}.

-- Static method \b Write is defined, but with a different, alternative signature as documented with \alib{boxing;T_Boxer::Write}.
-  The common method of return type <c>void</c>, has to write a representation of the given object into the placeholder of the box given as an argument.
-Such writing has to be compatible with how the target type would write its value into the placeholder.<br>
-  This alternative version, creates and returns a placeholder value instead.
-  \note
-    More information on when and how this alternative version is to be used is found in later chapter \ref alib_boxing_more_opt_constexpr.

-  Whichever version is used, in this case a simple cast is all that has to be done.
-  This cast ensures that the 16-bit value is stored in the same "physical format" as values of type \alib{integer} themselves.
-With that, unboxing the value will work, no matter if the original value was of type \c int_16_t or \b integer.
+- The type alias <em>"Mapping"</em>, specifies the target type as \c integer.
+- The \c constexpr boolean value \b is specified to \c false.
+- Static method <em>"Write"</em> is defined in a standard way: It just calls one of the overloaded
+  \b Write methods of class \alib{boxing;Placeholder}, but is as well casting the 2-byte type to the platform-dependent type #alib::integer.

-- Finally Method \b Read is declared.
+- Finally Method <em>"Read"</em> is declared.
 However, it is declared to return \c void, instead of the source type \c int16_t.
 Declaring \b Read to return \c void disables unboxing!
-  And well, as it is disabled, no implementation of the function needs to be given.
+  As it is not called, no implementation of the function needs to be given.

-Note, that with non-bijective type mapping, all boxable types (source types) that are mapped to the same destination type, have to "agree" to write the data in the same format.
+Note that with non-bijective type mapping, all boxable types (source types) that are mapped to the same destination type, have to "agree" to write the data in the same format.
 It should be easy to understand that if doing otherwise, the result is undefined behavior.
 The format that default boxing, as well as built-in customized boxing use, is documented with union